A Localized Method for the Multi-commodity Flow Problem: Optimality Condition

-Obviously, by the definition above, a zero-stable pseudo-flow is a feasible flow that satisfies Expression~(\ref{eq1}).
-Therefore, we have the following theorem: \begin{theorem} Given \(\{(s_k,t_k,d_k): k \in K\}\) and capacity reservation \(\{u_{ij}: (i,j)\in A\}\), the feasible region of Expression~(\ref{eq1}) is not empty if and only if there exists a zero-stable pseudo-flow. \end{theorem}
+From the definitions above, a zero-stable pseudo-flow is a feasible flow that satisfies Expression~(\ref{eq1}).
+Therefore, we have the following theorem: \begin{theorem} Given \(\{(s_k,t_k,d_k): k \in \mathcal{K}\}\) and edge capacities \(\{u_{ij}: (i,j)\in E\}\), the feasible region of Expression~(\ref{eq1}) is not empty if and only if there exists a zero-stable pseudo-flow. \end{theorem}

-In fact, if there exists a nonzero-stable pseudo-flow, there is no feasible solution for Expression~(\ref{eq1}).
-Before proving this conclusion, we would give a non-linear programming formulation of the multi-commodity flow problem, whose solution is stable pseudo-flow.
+In fact, if a nonzero-stable pseudo-flow exists, there is no feasible solution for Expression~(\ref{eq1}).